 The cognoscenti forgathering.

-Two other American authors, both also members of TWS, merit mention in this brief survey of Wodehouse reference books.
-Daniel H. Garrison's Who's Who in Wodehouse is a useful introduction to most of Plum's characters and Charles E. Gould, Jr. has authored What's in Wodehouse.
+Three other American authors, all members of TWS, merit mention in this survey of Wodehouse reference books.
+Daniel H. Garrison’s Who’s Who in Wodehouse, with a new 2020 third and expanded iteration, co-authored by Neil Midkiff, is an extremely valuable introduction to most if not all of Plum’s created characters.
+The late Charles E. Gould, Jr. authored What's in Wodehouse.
 It is an informative and entertaining book, in a quizzical format, for knowledge about PGW and his works.
-Both gentlemen have been regular contributors to Plum Lines and frequent speakers at TWS conventions.
+All three gentlemen are, or were, honored contributors to Plum Lines and to more than a few of TWS’s biennial conventions.

 A Who's Who of TWS Convention skits.